Big Brother 10 (American season): Development

 Speculation on the show not returning for the Summer 2008 Television Season developed as the previous series had been accelerated to the second half of the 2007-08 television season as part of replacement programming following the writers' strike.
 However, CBS announced on March 17, 2008, following speculation that it would not be returning that the Series Ten would be a summer 2008 broadcast.
 Casting for Big Brother 10 began on February 25, 2008.
 Applications were due on April 25, 2008, and video tape submissions were due on April 4, 2008.
 During May 2008 interviews for the 40 semi-finalists were held with the finalists being chosen on May 21, 2008.
 Casting calls were held in various cities across the country including Los Angeles, California, Charleston, South Carolina, Louisville, Kentucky, Minneapolis, Minnesota, Pittsburgh, Pennsylvania and Phoenix, Arizona.
 Series producer Allison Grodner stated "We’re going to have our wildest group yet.
 We’ve found some very extreme personalities with very extreme points of view."
 Big Brother 8 winner Dick Donato later announced on House Calls that Big Brother 10 would feature a wider range of HouseGuests.
 Grodner later confirmed that the cast of Big Brother 10 would feature no pre-existing relationships, making it the first season since Big Brother 3 to do so.
 Grodner later stated "Big Brother 9 involved couples, singles, and soul mates who were young, single, impulsive, and ready to party.
 We do a 180 with Big Brother 10.
 This summer you’re going to find a 22-year-old body builder and a 75-year-old great grandpa in the house, and everyone else in between.
 We’ve had diversity of age in past, but he’s clearly the oldest contestant we’ve ever had."
 The cast was officially revealed on July 8.

 Prizes

 The 13 HouseGuests this season were competing for the main prize of $500,000.
 The winner of the series, determined by the previously evicted HouseGuests, would win the $500,000 prize, while the Runner-Up would receive a $50,000 prize.
 Other than the main prize, various luxuries and prizes were given out throughout the season.

 The fan-favorite award introduced in season seven, America's Favorite Juror, was awarded to a member from the Jury of Seven for a $25,000 prize.
-This is the last season to have only Jury members eligible for the Public vote; beginning from the next season, the eligibility for the fan poll is extended to all evicted HouseGuests including the winner, but not expelled or withdrawn HouseGuests.
+This is the last season to have only Jury members eligible for the Public vote; beginning in season 11, the eligibility for the fan poll is extended to all evicted HouseGuests including the winner, but not expelled or withdrawn HouseGuests, with the award being renamed America's Favorite HouseGuest to reflect this.